ICSpark/travel-sim-realhahatoo-1/README.md

 * las-vegas.html
 * antarctica.html

-4. After that, go back to the original index.html file, and in the ```href``` attribute for each of the 5 portals, link them to a different location based on the html files you created in the last step.
+4. After that, go bthe original index.html file, ack to and in the ```href``` attribute for each of the 5 portals, link them to a different location based on the html files you created in the last step.
 For example:
    * you can set the ```href``` attribute of the first portal to link to paris.html, second to rome.html, and so on and so forth.

    ```<a href="paris.html"><img src="assets/portal.gif" alt="" class="portals"></a>```